grinnell-cs/csc151-dh/_eboards/eboard40-2.md

   the broader solution.
 For example, in learning how to make some kinds of sandwiches, we might also solve the problem of "spread stuff on bread".
+* Don't assume you can solve everything at once; take a break and come back to it.
+Ask for help.
+* Sometimes we don't succeed (we fail).
+We can learn from failure.
+  And it's not the end of the world.
+* There are often multiple solutions.
+We can compare them to see which is better.
+* We generally solve better as a group (or pair) than as individuals.

 ### The core of CS: Algorithms and data structures